Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Supplementary Methods

-By varying the value of generalized compliance $G$, the robophysical model can display different levels of body compliance and mechanical intelligence, allowing the robophysical model to implement specific kinematics (e.g., gaits from nematodes) while passively mediate and respond to environmental perturbations passively.
-Fig. S5 provides a detailed explanation of the behaviors that one single joint and the whole robophysical model can display when $G$ falls in different ranges.
-The first schematic in each row shows the state of the joint (either bidirectionally non-compliant, directionally compliant, or bidirectionally compliant) and the state of left and right cables (either contracted or relaxed) depending on which region the suggested joint angle falls into.
-The second plot in each row illustrates the actual (deployed) lengths comparing with the exact lengths of left and right cables on either sides of the joint as a function of the suggested joint angle, where overlaps of actual and exact lengths means the cable is contracted, while the discrepancy between actual and exact lengths shows how much the cable is relaxed.
+By varying the value of generalized compliance $G$, the robophysical model can display different levels of body compliance and mechanical intelligence, allowing the robophysical model to implement specific kinematics (gaits from nematodes) while passively mediate and respond to environmental perturbations.
+Fig.~\ref{fig:ConfigPassivity} provides a detailed explanation of the behaviors that one single joint and the whole robophysical model can display when $G$ falls in different ranges.
+The first schematic in each row shows the state of the joint (either bidirectionally non-compliant, directionally compliant, or bidirectionally compliant) and the state of left and right cables (either shortened or lengthened) depending on which region the suggested joint angle falls into.
+The second plot in each row illustrates the actual lengths comparing with the exact lengths of left and right cables on either sides of the joint as a function of the suggested joint angle, where overlaps of actual and exact lengths means the cable is shortened, whereas the discrepancy between actual and exact lengths shows how much the cable is lengthened.
 Note that $\mathcal{L}(0)$ on the y-axis means the exact length of a cable when joint angle is 0, $\mathcal{L}_\text{max}$ and $\mathcal{L}_\text{min}$ mean the exact length of the left (right) cable when the joint angle is $90^\circ$ and $-90^\circ$ ($-90^\circ$ and $90^\circ$), respectively.
-The third plot in each row illustrates the feasible range of all possible emergent, deployed joint angle, showing how much a single joint angle could depart the suggested joint angle by perturbation of external forces, enabled by relaxation of cables.
-The last figure in each row depicts the feasible region of all possible emergent, deployed gait paths of the robophysical model, taking all joints as a whole, in the shape space spanned by $w_1$ and $w_2$.
-We projected the collection of upper bounds for all joints onto the $\sin$ and $\cos$ shape bases to acquire the outer bound of the possible gait paths.
+The third plot in each row illustrates the feasible range of all possible emergent joint angle, showing how much a single joint angle could depart the suggested joint angle by perturbation of external forces, enabled by lengthening of cables.
+The last figure in each row depicts the feasible region of all possible emergent gait paths of the robophysical model, taking all joints as a whole, in the shape space spanned by $w_1$ and $w_2$.
+We projected the collection of upper bounds for all joints onto the $\sin$ and $\cos$ shape basis functions to acquire the outer bound of the possible gait paths.
 And similarly we projected lower bounds of joint angle to acquire the inner bound of the possible gait paths.
 The region bounded by inner and outer bounds then illustrates how much the robophysical model could depart the suggested gait path by perturbation of external forces.